-25 An autonomous probe for obtaining bore-hole measurements has also been developed for use with the MeBo.
-In a procedure called logging-while-tripping, the probe, equipped with its own energy source and data storage, is lowered into the drill string after the last core barrel has been retrieved.
+An autonomous probe for obtaining bore-hole measurements has also been developed for use with the MeBo.
+In a procedure called logging while tripping, the probe, equipped with its own energy source and data storage, is lowered into the drill string after the last core barrel has been retrieved.
 After the probe has landed on the shoulder ring at the bottom of the hole, the drill string is pulled out and disassembled.
 The probe, while being raised with the drill string, continuously measures the geophysical properties of the borehole and the in situ sediments and rocks.
-Major advantages of the logging while tripping method are a minimum time requirement for the bore hole logging since the drill string has to be tripped out anyway as well as the capability of logging unstable formations since the drill string stabilizes the drilled hole during the logging.
+Major advantages of the loggingwhile-tripping method are a minimum time requirement for the borehole logging since the drill string has to be tripped out anyway as well as the capability of logging unstable formations since the drill string stabilizes the drilled hole during the logging.

-Figure 7 shows the results of core drilling and borehole logging at station GeoB 16602 drilled during the RV SONNE expedition SO221 in May 2012 in the South
+Figure 7 shows the results of core drilling and borehole logging at station GeoB 16602 drilled during the RV Sonne expedition SO221 in May 2012 in the South China Sea.

-- 10 China Sea.
 One gravity core and three MeBo deployments were conducted within about 100 m distance at the continental slope of the South China Sea in 950 m water depth.
-A drilling depth of more than 80 m was reached by flushing through the upper ten 10 m (reach of the gravity corer) and core drilling below.
+A drilling depth of more than 80 m was reached by flushing through the upper 10 m (reach of the gravity corer) and by core-drilling below.
 The parallel holes were drilled in order to get more sample material and close gaps in the drilling profile.
-By - splicing the records a continuous profile is obtained for paleoclimate reconstructions in this area sensitive for changes in the South East Asian monsoon system.
-During two of the MeBo-deployments bore-hole measurements were conducted with a spectrum gamma ray probe in the logging-while-tripping-mode.
-This probe measures the natural gamma ray intensity and analyses the spectrum with respect to the concentrations - of the three natural gamma ray emitting elements potassium, uranium, and thorium.
+By splicing the records a continuous profile is obtained for palaeoclimate reconstructions in this area sensitive to changes in the South East Asian monsoon system.
+During two of the MeBo deployments, bore-hole measurements were conducted with a spectrum gamma ray probe in the logging-while-tripping mode.
+This probe measures the natural gamma ray signal and analyses the spectrum with respect to the concentrations of the three natural gamma-ray-emitting elements potassium, uranium and thorium.
+The total gamma ray counts are calibrated by an artificial radioactive formation.
+Formation gamma ray signal is expressed in the internationally accepted gAPI unit (Ellis and Singer, 2007).
 A close correlation of the logging profiles is observed between the independently acquired profiles at this site.
-Natural Gamma Ray intensity (NGR) ranges from 44 to 90 gAPI.
+Natural gamma ray signal (NGR) ranges from 44 to 90 gAPI.
 The variations in NGR are mainly attributed to changes in concentrations of potassium (0.5-1.6%) and thorium (4.1-13.0 ppm), whereas uranium concentrations are fairly low (1.2-3.1 ppm).